mvrt-115/MVRT_Site/app/divisions/operations/submissions.md

 ---
-title: Operations
+title: Submissions
+permalink: /divisions/operations/submissions/
 layout: document
+back:
+  name: Operations
-permalink: /divisions/operations/
+  url: /divisions/operations/
-categories: ['operations']
-hero: /img/stock/stock05.jpg
 ---

 <br>

-The operations division manages and writes all the awards for the build season.
-It also develops the Chairman's submissions for the season.
+Here are some of the submissions we have done in the past.

 <br>